Apress/developing-solutions-for-microsoft-azure-certification-companion/ch08/README.md

 ## Chapter 4 related

-If you completed chapter 4, utilize your existing files.
-If not, you can use this set of files.
-Note that the following steps should have been completed during chapter 4
+If you completed chapter 4, utilize your existing files (chapter 7 is optional).
+If you did not do chapter 4, you can use this set of files.
+Note that the following steps should have been completed during chapter 4.

+Note that the starter files for this project do not include any of the settings for chapter 7 in place.

 ### Create a basic database